The README file of the source code has a quick summary of information.

 The Sphinx docs contain autogenerated coverage of the API as presented in Python, as well as descriptions of where PyZMQ may differ from other ØMQ bindings.

 pyzmq aims to support multiple versions of libzmq. pyzmq ≥ 14.0 supports

 libzmq >= 2.1.4, and has full support for libzmq's 4.0 API.

-Python eggs (as found by easy_install) and wheel installers on pypi.
+Python eggs (as found by easy_install) and wheel (for pip ≥ 1.5) installers on PyPI.

 easy_install / pip